Cold brew coffee is hands-down the easiest way to make cold coffee: and you don’t need any fancy gear.

 Filter out the grounds.

-If you’ve got a Chemex or Hario V60 filter, pour the liquid through that to filter our the grounds.
+If you’ve got a Chemex or Hario V60 filter, pour the liquid through that to filter our the grounds (don’t forget to rinse it with boiling water beforehand).
 Pour slowly, and replace the filter paper if it gets too full.

 Add ice, and enjoy!